turbosquid/gloon/README.md

     export GOPATH=$GOPATH:`pwd`:`pwd`/vendor

-To build with gb, simply run `gb` in the project root.
+To build with gb, simply run `gb build` in the project root.
 To build with go, change to `src/gloon` and run `go build`

 With either method, set GOOS and GOARCH if desired to cross-compile for specific OS/Arch types.